jcolag/entropy-arbitrage/2025-04-24-rightful-heir.md

  > **DIVOK**: Kahless!
 I see Kahless!
 He is standing before me with a sword.
 He wants something.
 Me.
 He wants me!
 He wants me to go with him!

-You might recognize this random Klingon as [Charles/Chip Esten](https://en.wikipedia.org/wiki/Charles_Esten), who has made appearances on all sorts of shows, but has mostly made his name in the improv comedy world.
+You might recognize this random Klingon as {% wiki Charles_Esten|Charles/Chip Esten|en %}, who has made appearances on all sorts of shows, but has mostly made his name in the improv comedy world.

  > **KOROTH**: It is a powerful vision you have had, Divok.
 Kahless wants you to join him in Sto-Vo-Kor.
 You are only nineteen and yet your place among the honored dead is already secure.
 Take him back to his chamber.
 Let him sleep.

-By contrast, you might recognize Koroth as---or at least his voice as belonging to---[Alan Oppenheimer](https://en.wikipedia.org/wiki/Alan_Oppenheimer), who has had a long career, but people my age probably mostly recognize the name as the voice of Skeletor (among many others) in **He-Man and the Masters of the Universe** and related properties.
+By contrast, you might recognize Koroth as---or at least his voice as belonging to---{% wiki Alan_Oppenheimer|Alan Oppenheimer|en %}, who has had a long career, but people my age probably mostly recognize the name as the voice of Skeletor (among many others) in **He-Man and the Masters of the Universe** and related properties.

  > **KAHLESS**: I am Kahless, and I have returned.

-I don't recognize him, myself, but to complete the set, I might as well point out that [Kevin Conway](https://en.wikipedia.org/wiki/Kevin_Conway_%28actor%29) plays Kahless, in the middle of another long career.
+I don't recognize him, myself, but to complete the set, I might as well point out that {% wiki Kevin_Conway_%28actor%29|Kevin Conway|en %} plays Kahless, in the middle of another long career.

  > **RIKER**: Worf, no offense, but I have trouble believing that the man I that escorted to deck eight is supernatural.